 And the most obvious change- that big ole belly growing.
 It will get more difficult to hold weights in front of you when you already have a 10 lb. weight sticking out of you wasn’t there before.

-What is a Dangerous Heart Rate While Working Out?
+What is a Dangerous Heart Rate While Working Out Pregnant?

-Truth is, there is no definite answer to this question.
-There is more evidence supporting the benefits of high intensity workouts (which cause a higher heart rate) than there are warnings for it.
+There is no set number that is a dangerous heart rate during prenatal exercise.
+Since every woman has different exercise levels, it might be normal for one woman’s heart rate to reach 180 bpm and it can be dangerous for another.
+There is more evidence supporting the benefits of high-intensity workouts (which cause a higher heart rate) than there are warnings for it.
 If you have been doing HIIT workouts prior to pregnancy and you love them, keep doing it!

 If you are just starting out and are worried about getting your heart rate too high, look for symptoms of overexertion.
 If you start to feel dizzy, feel like your heart is beating out of your chest, are so hot but not sweating— these are signs of overheating which are dangerous.
 You want to avoid any of those symptoms and work to lower your heart rate.
 Listen to your body— if it doesn’t feel right, don’t do it!